sarahamer13/reading-notes/Reading1-201.md

 *How can you find images to add to a Website?*

-- You can use an online resource as as google or yahoo and use the license filter to avoid copyrights voilation.
+- You can use an online resource as as google or yahoo and use the license filter to avoid copyrights violations

 - Other option is you can use your own photos that are suitable for the content of a website.